Overview - Maneha 250, May 20-21, 2017

 The Maneha 250 is a very serious trial.
 Sign up and participate only if you truly respect the challenge, your body, the landscape, and your equipment.

-What: The Maneha 250 is a timed 250-mile mixed-terrain bikepacking endurance ride.
-We're riding everything from primitive 'goat trails' to good paved roads.
-We offer six divisions - and two genders - for timekeeping purposes:
+What: The Maneha 250 is a timed 250-mile bikepacking endurance ride on your choice of mixed-terrain or all pavement.
+On the mixed-terrain route, we're riding everything from primitive 'goat trails' to good paved roads while the pavement route offers all asphalt for 250 miles.
+We offer a full mixed-terrain ride or full pavement ride with six divisions in each - and two genders - for timekeeping purposes:

 - Self-Sufficient Bikepacking Division: You're carrying everything for the overnight - tent and clothing - except for the two breakfasts and dinners Overland Base Camp provides.

 - Superflyweight Division: OBC carries your tent and overnight gear to the Midway Campsite.
 You carry whatever supplies you need for the riding portions only.